Promo code SPRING2022 will be automatically applied at checkout!

 list of causes of prediabetes

-Prediabetes is a condition in which blood sugar levels are higher than normal, but not high enough to be diagnosed as type 2 diabetes.
+Prediabetes is a condition in which glucose levels are higher than normal, but not high enough to be diagnosed as type 2 diabetes.
 Anyone can develop prediabetes, even if you’re not overweight, but certain people may be at higher risk.
 Risk factors for prediabetes include:

 • Being 45 years or older